mickfuzz/phd4/_posts/2022-2-14-project-and-design-approaches.md

 **Start with a driving question or mission:** The project goal for computing projects is often to create a digital product in response to a need or design brief for a specific audience.
 Add in detail and link to real world problems at this stage to maximise learner engagement.
 Decide the limits for students projects and outline these clearly from the start to avoid having to dampen down their enthusiasm.
 For example, if creating a 2D game instead of a 3D one is better suited to the technical ability of students then be clear about that limit from the start of the project.

 **Designing a plan and resources for the project:** Decide what part of the curriculum the project work will develop.
-Use a deep knowledge of the curriculum to put resources in place to support the learners as they undertake the project.
+Use your knowledge of the curriculum to put resources in place to support the learners as they undertake the project.
 Not everything needs to be explicitly taught if you can signpost your learners to those resources.
-Having an online repository that is for student to access and navigate can be extremely useful.
+Having an online repository for students to access and navigate can be extremely useful.

 **Monitor pupil progress:** As the project unfolds, keep students on track by having a realistic schedule for project stages.
 Check that you are consistently signposting students to the relevant resources for the project choices they have made and for the stage that they are currently undertaking.

 **Assess emerging project processes and outcomes:** Ongoing feedback and assessment is vital.
 Building in opportunities for reflection, peer feedback and revision.
 Can students share prototypes of their digital products?
 Can you support then to recognise if they are working effectively as a team?
 How can you support them to make connections to the underlying curriculum knowledge?

-**Evaluation:** You may evaluate both the end piece of work created by students but also the way they have worked together and the skills used to undertake different stages of the project.
+**Evaluation:** You may evaluate both the end piece of work created by students and the way they have worked together and the skills used to undertake different stages of the project.
 You can validate what the students have learned and areas for future development.

 If you would like more detailed information and case studies on PBL there are online resources provided by numerous organisations including Edutopia, PBLworks and the UK-based Edge Foundation.
 This link provides a good overview. https://my.pblworks.org/